fsbolero/fsbolero.github.io/docs/Remoting.md

         }
     ```

-2. In your ASP.NET Core startup, register the service:
+2. In your ASP.NET Core startup (`Server/Startup.fs`), register the service:

     ```fsharp
     type Startup() =